adetoro1989/adetoro1989.github.io/README.md

 - Docker
 - Github Action
 - Github
 I tested using Docker images and containers.
-I deployed the folder into a docker image that has apache, php installed.
+I deployed the folder into a docker image by writing a Dockerfile that has apache, php installed.
 Then i also deployed another docker image using the mysql image for the database.
 I updated the credentials in the php files and i was able to synch data to the database.

 I ensured both containers were deployed in the same network and they could talk to each other.
 I used the "docker exec" command to enter into the container to make adjustments to the database server and the apache and php services as well.